ScottW514/terraform-provider-datapower/docs/resources/compile_settings.md

 - `wsdl_wrapped_faults` (Boolean) Specifies whether to require compatibility with RPC-style wrappers.
 By default, RPC-style wrappers are not required.
   - CLI Alias: `wsdl-wrapped-faults`
   - Default value: `false`
-- `wsi_validation` (String) Specifies the validation behavior to apply to WSDL files that are checked for conformance to section 5 of WS-I Basic Profile (version 1.0, April 2004).
-The default setting is Warn.
-  - CLI Alias: `wsi-validate`
-  - Choices: `ignore`, `warn`, `fail`
-  - Default value: `warn`
 - `xacml_debug` (Boolean) Specifies whether to compile XACML policies with debug information.
 Note that the XACML debugging messages are also controlled by the log event in the XACML category.
 Use the debug log level to view the full XACML debugging messages.
 By default, XACML policies are not compiled with debug information.
   - CLI Alias: `xacml-debug`
   - Default value: `false`